History of New Orleans: Since 2005

 While many residents and businesses returned to the task of rebuilding the city, the effects of the hurricane on the economy and demographics of the city are expected to be dramatic and long term.
 As of March 2006, more than half of New Orleanians had yet to return to the city, and there were doubts as to how many more would.
 By 2008, estimated repopulation had topped 330,000.

 The New Orleans Saints won Super Bowl XLIV in the 2009 NFL season, bringing hope and joy to the city still recovering from Hurricane Katrina.

 In 2010 Louisiana Lieutenant Governor Mitch Landrieu won the mayor's race over ten other candidates with some 66% of the vote on the first round, with widespread support across racial, demographic, and neighborhood boundaries.

 The 2017 New Orleans tornado touched down in New Orleans East and left approximately 10,000 homes without electric power.
 John Bel Edwards declared a state of emergency.

 In 2018 LaToya Cantrell took office as Mayor of New Orleans, the first woman to do so.

 On the morning of October 12, 2019, a portion of the Hard Rock Hotel building at 1031 Canal Street collapsed during construction.

 On August 29, 2021, Hurricane Ida made landfall in Louisiana, passing through New Orleans on the 16th anniversary of Hurricane Katrina.
 A citywide power outage and significant damage was reported.
 The post-Katrina levee system successfully defended the city, but some suburbs without levees or where levees were still under construction flooded.

 On January 1, 2025, a pickup truck was driven into a crowd on Bourbon Street during New Year’s celebrations, resulting in 14 deaths and 35 injuries.
 The driver, Shamsud-Din Jabbar, was killed in a subsequent shootout with police.
-The FBI classified the event as an act of terrorism following the discovery of a Jihadist flag flag and explosives in the vehicle.
+The FBI classified the event as an act of terrorism following the discovery of a Jihadist flag and explosives in the vehicle.